Writing at Callis Grange

 Children in Years 1 and 2 also have a weekly Spelling, Punctuation and Grammar (SPaG) lesson.
 Further information regarding SPaG is contained within our useful leaflet entitled “Spelling, Punctuation and Grammar: A Guide for Parents” which is freely available from the school.

-Children are encouraged to ‘have a go’ and to ‘sound out’ words, using the skills taught in the daily Letters and Sounds lesson and weekly SPaG lesson.
+Children are encouraged to ‘have a go’ and to ‘sound out’ words, using the skills taught in the daily Little Wandle phonics lessons, daily Spelling Shed (for Year 2) and weekly SPaG lesson.
 Children gradually build up a bank of High Frequency Words which they can spell and they use their knowledge and understanding of Phonics and of SPaG to begin to write simple sentences.
 By Year 2, children will have the stamina to be able to write at greater length, using paragraphs for example, to organise their writing.
 Children also use tablet computers to carry out word processing activities using a lower case keyboard.
 Across the school, children are taught to write in a range of genres and styles which include fiction (for example stories and poems) and non-fiction (for example lists, instructions, questions, descriptions, explanations and recounts).
 Throughout the school year, children at Callis also have the opportunity to enjoy a range of exciting activities such as Book Week and at our Forest School, which are used as a stimulus for Writing.

-Spelling is a component part of the daily Letters and Sounds Phonics lesson which occurs across the whole school.
+Spelling is a component part of the daily Little Wandle Phonics lesson which occurs across Reception and Year One.
+Children in Year Two are then taught spelling rules using daily Spelling Shed lessons.
 Further information regarding Phonics is contained within our useful leaflet entitled “Phonics: A Guide for Parents” which is freely available from the school and on our website.
 In addition, children in Years 1 and 2 have a daily Spelling Spot session, in which high frequency words are taught and practised.
 Children may practise their spelling on individual whiteboards or in their Busy Book (note book).
 There is a Spelling Spot test each Friday and we use a specific Spelling Spot book for this.
 These weekly spellings are also reinforced (retrospectively) as part of the weekly Home Activities sent home with each child.

 Please see our useful guide 'Help Your Child With Spelling' below.